How to Start CFD

 In order to solve the Navier–Stokes equations the fluid domain must be discretized, which means the volume occupied by the fluid is divided into discrete cells (the mesh).
-The Finite Volume Method (FVM) is a common approach used in CFD codes, as it has an advantage in memory usage and solution speed, especially for large problems, high Reynolds number turbulent flows and source term dominated flows (like combustion).
+The Finite Volume Method (FVM) is a common approach used in CFD codes, as it has an advantage in memory usage and solution speed, especially for large problems, high Reynolds number turbulent flows, and source term dominated flows (like combustion).
 The Finite Element Method (FEM) is used in structural analysis of solids, but is also applicable to fluids.
 The Finite Difference Method (FDM) has historical importance and is easy to implement.
-It is currently only used in few specialized codes, which handle complex geometry with high accuracy and efficiency.
+It is currently only used in a few specialized codes, which handle complex geometry with high accuracy and efficiency.

 CFD software from NOGRID

 NOGRID points does not require a grid or mesh, in contrast to software products based on classical numerical methods, such as Finite Elements or Finite Volumes, where the generation of meshes takes a long time.
 NOGRID points can excellently be applied in case of all problems, where grid-based methods reach their limits due to the necessary remeshing.
-The CFD software is based on one of the latest technologies in the area of numerical flow simulation.
+The CFD modelling software is based on one of the latest technologies in the area of numerical flow simulation.

 Introducing CFD Software in your Company

-Introducing CFD Software within a company requires very often some prearrangements.
-As Users know, a lot of parameters and conditions influence the final product feature and its quality.
+Introducing CFD software within a company requires very often some pre-arrangements.
+As users know, a lot of parameters and conditions influence the final product feature and its quality.
 For example if the fluid viscosity is not known exactly, the results of the simulation can vary a lot.

 The same is valid for the initial conditions.
-From practical point of view very often it is not possible to measure the initial temperature of a fluid completely.
+From practical point of view it is very often not possible to measure the initial temperature of a fluid completely.
 Companies are trying to measure the temperature in research projects, but the measured temperature is very often fluctuating (especially in the glass industry).

 For all these reasons the engineer has to make assumptions for the simulation and prove and adapt the simulation results by experiment.